 - How to Choose Different Options in Sync Settings from WooCommerce?

-- What are Shipping Labels and how to assign them in Shopping Feed For Google?
+- What are Shipping Labels and how to assign them in API Feed for Google Shopping and Facebook?

 - How to set up Shipping Settings in Google Merchant Center?

 - How to submit feed for Multiple Countries from our Plugin?